KatherineMichel/creating-a-steakhouse-website-using-wordpress/design/detail-page-layout-variations.md

 ![](images/detail-page-layout-variations/detail-page-feature.jpg)

-Feature, with gallery below; four pictures to a row, with outline around each picture
+Feature, with gallery below; four pictures to a row

 ![](images/detail-page-layout-variations/detail-page-feature-with-gallery.jpg)

-Feature, with feature gallery below; three pictures to a row, heading for each
+Feature, with feature gallery below; three pictures to a row, with outline around each picture, heading for each picture

 ![](images/detail-page-layout-variations/detail-page-feature-with-feature-gallery.jpg)